 - Super Loser: Tom and Ruby apparently had a possibility of escaping by breaking through a outside leading window; but unfortunately, neither of them knew how to swim.

 - Surprisingly Happy Ending: It sure surprised Weaver, who hadn't expected the players to make the decisions leading to it.

 - Take That!: Remember all those people calling "Railroading!"?
-The end has Ruby and Tom ride a tram to safety.
+The end has Ruby, Tom, and Jay ride a tram to safety.
 Weaver even threw in a "CHOO CHOO".

 - Technically Living Zombie: The horribly mutated patients of the Metal Glen were called zombies before /tg/ learned what they really were, although they were actually alive.

 - Technology Porn: Many of the gadgets and workings of the facility give a big feeling of science/organic-tech fiction into the storyline.

 - Thanatos Gambit: Red.